Analysis | From Alpha to Delta, Why Virus Mutations Cause Alarm

 6. Are there other worrisome variants?

 New delta variants have been reported in several countries including India, the U.K. and Vietnam.
-A strain that includes the K417N mutation -- dubbed “delta-plus” in India -- has stoked some concern, since that genetic change is also harbored by the beta strain that’s associated with an increased risk of reinfection.
+A strain that includes the K417N mutation -- dubbed delta-plus in India -- has stoked some concern, since that genetic change is also harbored by the beta strain that’s associated with an increased risk of reinfection.
 U.K. researchers said in late June that there’s no evidence yet to suggest the additional mutation is more worrisome.
-The WHO has highlighted the risk that more variants will emerge as the coronavirus continues to spread.
+The WHO notes that variants may independently acquire the same or similar mutations that offer a competitive advantage -- a phenomenon known as “convergent evolution” that’s been repeatedly observed over the course of the pandemic.
+The agency has also highlighted the risk that more variants will emerge given the ongoing high rates of transmission globally.

 7. What are drugmakers doing?